foxrp/rippled-php/README.md

 The [Ripple Developer Portal](https://developers.ripple.com/) is a great resource to use along side this project to study basic and advanced concepts of the XRP ledger.

+As I learn the API better myself, I'll work on making the library more than just the wrapper.

 Installation
 ------------